-Here, Janie argues against Mrs. Turner’s racist belief in the inferiority of blacks.
-Mrs. Turner would prefer that “superior,” mixed race people, like herself and Janie, could be “classed off” from blacker people.
+Here, Janie argues against Mrs. Turner’s racist belief in the inferiority of Black people.
+Mrs. Turner would prefer that mixed-race people, like herself and Janie, could be “classed off” from Black people with darker skin.
 Janie points out that because she and Mrs. Turner are of mixed race, their own relatives include both lighter- and darker-skinned people, revealing Mrs. Turner’s argument to be illogical.
 Mrs. Turner never responds to this argument.

 Anyone who looked more white folkish than herself was better than she was in her criteria, therefore it was right they should be cruel to her at times….
 Like the pecking order in a chicken yard.

 Here, the narrator explains why Mrs. Turner accepts Janie’s snub: She views such behavior as correct.
 Mrs. Turner believes that Black people are inferior, thus, she believes that Janie, as a lighter-skinned person than herself, has the right and even the responsibility to treat her poorly.
 Ironically, the reason Janie actually avoids Mrs. Turner is because of Mrs. Turner’s lack of respect for Janie’s husband, Tea Cake, a darker-skinned Black man.